MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/design-digital-content.md

     - Set field values based on values passed in the calling URL
     - Set field values based on values passed in the calling URL.

 Be careful when working here, though, because the graphical editor expects specific types of markup to implement its drag-and-drop elements.
-Without this markup, you won't be able to edit your design elements any more and might even break them. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Use custom attributes to enable designer features in emails, pages, and forms](custom-template-attributes.md)
+Without this markup, you won't be able to edit your design elements any more and might even break them.
+More information: [Use custom attributes to enable designer features in emails, pages, and forms](custom-template-attributes.md)

 The HTML editor provides a few handy code-editing features such as syntax coloring and line numbers.
 You can also apply formatting to add line breaks and indents to make the code more readable; to do this, right-click anywhere in the editor and select **Format document** from the context menu.